top of page

 The s/n campaign will:

-• Bring a vet and vet tech from outside South Sudan to train local vets, vet techs, and community animal health workers in high volume, field-based spay/neuter;
+• Work with a Kenya SPCA vet and vet tech to train local vets, vet techs, and community animal health workers in high volume, field-based spay/neuter;

 • Train volunteers in humane capture of cats and dogs;